ca057/x-err/README.md

 # xerror

-Simple JavaScript wrapper for a dynamic Error.
+> Simple JavaScript module to create an Error with custom properties.

 ## Usage